 This makes me wonder: why are so many people stuck on the idea that they would like to be more intelligent?
 Some people believe that “smart” people make more money.
 To some degree, there may be truth here but anyone interested in business statistics knows that intelligence is a poor indicator of a person’s likelihood of financial success – charisma and charm are more likely to land you a high paying salary.
 So why hope for greater intelligence?
 Maybe we should just be looking for more happiness in our lives.
 Or maybe, we should follow Nietsche’s advice and wish for a bad memory so that we could find that “first time pleasure” in things that we’ve experienced many times before.

-Keep an eye out for a short story that I’m writing about these ideas.
-It’s called (so far): The Glory of Intelligence.
+I wrote a short story about these ideas.
+You can read it here: The Glory of Intelligence.